RunestoneInteractive/java4python/_sources/Java4Python/javadatatypes.rst

               String           next()             returns the next thing to read as a String
 ==================== ================ ======================================================

-Of course Java is more well known for producing applications that have more of a user interface to them than reading and writing from the command line.
-Lets look at a version of our temperature control application that uses dialog boxes for input and output.
+Of course, Java is more well-known for producing applications that have more of a user interface to them than reading and writing from the command line.
+Lets look at a version of our temperature conversion application that uses dialog boxes for input and output.

 .. activecode:: swing